vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 We introduced motivational interviewing, an evidence-based counseling technique designed to facilitate behavior change.
 We learned how to make and use a decision matrix, an activity which can aid patients in committing to a lifestyle change by relating the benefits and drawbacks of doing so to their personal goals and values.

 Thank you for reading this article!
 I had a lot of fun writing it.
-I hope that you'll integrate some of the ideas presented here into to your own clinical practice.
+I hope that you find these principles useful for improving both your clinical practice as well as your personal life.